Nasar165/MCS_CORE_SYSTEM/README.md

 # MCS-CRM-NET-CORE

-MCS unity crm back end developed in .NET Core making it deployable on both Linux and win server trough docker
+MCS unity crm back end developed in .NET Core making it deployable on both Linux and win server